Fort Worth False Imprisonment Attorneys

 - Felony: jail time for up to twenty years; a fine of $10,000 or more; probation

-Felony charges for false imprisonment may be increased if the threat of violence was used or the imprisonment included the detention of a child.
-If the imprisonment occurred across a distance from which you were transported against your will, the crime would be elevated to a kidnapping charge.
+Felony charges for false imprisonment may be increased if the threat of violence is used.
+Felony charges may also apply if the imprisonment includes the detention of a child.
+If the imprisonment you being transported against your will, the crime would be elevated to a kidnapping charge.

 Contact a False Imprisonment Lawyer in Fort Worth

-At The Benton Law Firm, our legal team has the requisite knowledge to present an aggressive case against the party that imprisoned you against your will.
-If you have been a victim of false imprisonment, don’t hesitate to contact our Fort Worth offices at (817) 935-8000 for support and guidance in your case or visit our Fort Worth page or FAQ page to learn more about our personal injury practice ares.
+At Benton Accident & Injury Lawyers, our legal team has the knowledge to present an aggressive case against the party that imprisoned you against your will.
+If you have been a victim of false imprisonment, don’t hesitate to contact our Fort Worth offices at (817) 935-8000 for support and guidance in your case.
+You can also visit our Fort Worth page to learn more about our personal injury practice areas.